mozmeao/www-config/docs/index.md

 settings, but we can distribute said settings to our running instances via the database update process.
 This is why we've separated these values into separate files.

-Static configurations are currently stored in the cluster-name directories in the `git-sync-operator` branch in this repo, but that will soon change.
-So for now if a change to a static configuration is needed please ask for help in the `#meao-infra` channel on Slack.
+Static configurations are currently stored in the directories named after the cluster and namespace (e.g. [iowa-a/bedrock-dev](https://github.com/mozmeao/www-config/tree/master/iowa-a/bedrock-dev)).

 ## Quick Start